katsuya94/recipes/bread.md

 * 50g egg
 * Tangzhong

-Knead
+Preheat the wet ingredients to keep the dough at around 85-90.

+Mix from the center of the bowl with a spatula, slowly incorporation more dry ingredients and adding more wet ingredients.
+Knead.

 * 50g unsalted butter

 Knead until it pulls away from bowl

 Proof 40 minutes - 1hr

 Shape